Ranbaxy puts biosimilars into gear

-Sawhney said that Ranbaxy, majority-owned by Japanese drugmaker Daiichi Sankyo (4568.T), will introduce a "biosimilar" cancer treatment in India next year and follow up with at least two other biosimilars in the same market over the following year or two.
+Sawhney said that Ranbaxy, majority-owned by Japanese drugmaker Daiichi Sankyo, will introduce a "biosimilar" cancer treatment in India next year and follow up with at least two other biosimilars in the same market over the following year or two.

 The company's goal is to seek initial approval for all the drugs in India and then pursue approval within four to five years in Europe and the United States.

-Sawhney said two of Ranbaxy's chief rivals, Israeli drugmaker Teva Pharmaceutical Industries (TEVA.TA) and the Sandoz unit of Swiss drugmaker Novartis NOVN.VX, already have expertise in biosimilars.
+Sawhney said two of Ranbaxy's chief rivals, Israeli drugmaker Teva Pharmaceutical Industries and the Sandoz unit of Swiss drugmaker Novartis, already have expertise in biosimilars.
 Ranbaxy hopes to eventually compete with them in the potentially lucrative business, he said.

 The biosimilar Ranbaxy plans to introduce in India next year, Sawhney said in an interview in New York, has the potential for global annual sales in the hundreds of millions of dollars.